 Ruby Clean- This has also been designed for microwave use, it is also collapsible for convenient storage.

 Milton Tablets- These can be used to disinfect your cups, if you are unable to boil the cup in a saucepan than then using this is a great way to thoroughly disinfect.

-If you have a sink available to you, it is better to rinse your cup thoroughly before reinserting it.
-You can do this with just warm water or you can use a little mild non perfumed soap if you prefer.
+When you go to the toilet if you have a sink available to you, rinse the menstrual cup with cold water (hot water can set stains), then give it a through wash with warm water and then reinsert.
+You can do this with just water or you can use a little mild non perfumed, oil free soap, if you prefer.
 If you are using soap make sure to give it an extra rinse before reinserting to avoid causing skin irritation.
-Meluna Cleansing Soap and Lunette Cup Cleanser are soaps specifically designed for this purpose.
+We recommend you use a specialist menstrual cup wash designed for use with medical grade silicone cups.
+Options are Meluna Cleansing Soap , Lunette Cup Cleanser and Saalt Wash these are soaps specifically designed for this purpose.

 Written by Roisin - Senior Advisor @The Period Lady